 Introduction

 According to the National Education Policy 2020, “Teacher preparation is an activity that requires multidisciplinary perspectives and knowledge, formation of dispositions and values, and development of practice under the best mentors.”
 Teachers must be knowledgeable about the most recent developments in education and pedagogy while also having a strong foundation in Indian values, languages, knowledge, ethos, and traditions, particularly the customs of tribal communities.
-A teacher’s responsibilities extend beyond simply imparting textbook knowledge; they also include planning curriculum, advising and counseling students, taking part in community service projects, identifying solutions to students’ issues, and conducting activities that are essential to teaching and learning.
+A teacher’s responsibilities extend beyond simply imparting textbook knowledge; they also include planning curriculum, advising and counselling students, taking part in community service projects, identifying solutions to students’ issues, and conducting activities that are essential to teaching and learning.
 Since teacher education develops “the teacher,” the essential component of education, it plays a major role in the entire system of education.
 Teacher education is important because it either directly or indirectly improves the nation's economy and well-being.
 A key element of education is the preparation of teachers.
 The primary architect of our nation and society is the teacher.
 The nation's efforts to prepare its future citizens depend primarily on its teachers.
-Therefore, a teacher must be knowledgeable enough to do their job effectively (Parida & Panda, 2024, Sapkal, 2025).
+Therefore, a teacher must be knowledgeable enough to do their job effectively (Parida & Panda, 2024; Sapkal, 2025).
 Thus, the quality of teachers determines the quality of education.
 The quality of teachers is essential to the success of education because they promote excellence in every aspect of life.
 In India, in-service and pre-service teacher training at the secondary level is particularly essential (Parida & Panda, 2024).
 The bachelor of education (B.Ed.) programme produces qualified teachers who improve the standard of teaching in schools and enhance students’ learning levels.

 Since after Independence, India has revolutionized teacher education significantly and formulated policies and initiatives to achieve its national goals.
 In 1966-64, the Education Commission focused on the creation of integrated programs and advocated for the professionalization of Teacher Education and Extensive Colleges of Internship.
 The establishment of District Institutes of Education and Training (DIETs), Institute of Advanced Studies in Education (IASEs), and Colleges of Teacher Education (CTEs) was facilitated by the centrally sponsored teacher education program that had been suggested by the National Policy on Education (NPE, 1986).
-The Justice Verma Committee recently released a report in August 2012 that included some significant proposals for reforming teacher education.
-In accordance with the National Curriculum Framework (NCF, 2005) and the National Curriculum Framework for Teacher Education (NCFTE, 2009), the Justice Verma Committee required two years of intensive pre-service education for the professionalization of teacher education.
+The Justice Verma Committee report(2012) i gave many proposals for reforming teacher education.
+In accordance with the National Curriculum Framework (NCF, 2005) and the National Curriculum Framework for Teacher Education (NCFTE, 2009), the Justice Verma Committee required two years of intensive pre-service education for the professionalisation of teacher education.
 In the Gazette of India in 2014, NCTE announced a few significant changes to the duration of the B.Ed. program.
 In line with the NCTE standards of 2014, the two-year B.Ed. program includes a 20-week school internship.
 This includes teaching in the classroom, managing the classroom, and planning extracurricular activities for the school and community (Rai, 2018; Yudhister, 2024; Sapkal, 2025).
 The success of the teacher education system is largely dependent on practicing and cooperating schools, the ability of the school to take on the internship and provide the necessary resources, such as the variety of lessons, extracurricular activities, and guidance, will significantly contribute to the successful and efficient functioning of the B.Ed. program.

 Objectives of the Study

-To explores the concept, need and significance of School Internship.
+To explore the concept, need and significance of School Internship.

 To examine the school internship practices in the Integrated Teacher Education Programme (ITEP).